 Eleven countries of the LAC Region have published Hydrogen Roadmaps or Strategies, which are a milestone to accelerate the use of Hydrogen in the region; countries with roadmaps in place are Chile, Colombia, Costa Rica, Brazil, Paraguay, Uruguay, Trinidad and Tobago, Panamá, Argentina, Ecuador and Bolivia.
 Countries like Peru, Mexico and Guatemala are under its elaboration process.

 The LAC Region is making significant progress in the development of policies and infrastructure for hydrogen projects; primarily Green Hydrogen.
-Chile is the leading country in the region, through the publication of the National Green Hydrogen Strategy, international agreements with European countries, and investment in pilot infrastructure projects.
 Eleven Hydrogen Roadmaps or Strategies have been published in the LAC Region, where the main objective has been the development of this technology to accelerate the decarbonization of sectors, economic growth, and better jobs.

 Read more here.